fufexan/nix-gaming/README.md

 {
-  wine      ? wine-osu     # controls the wine package used to run osu wineFlags ? null         # which flags to run wine with name      ? "osu-stable" # name of the script and package verbose   ? false        # whether to output anything when running osu (verbose by default for the install process) location  ? "$HOME/.osu" # where to install the wine prefix tricks    ? [ "gdiplus" "dotnet40" "meiryo" ] # which tricks to install
+  wine      ? wine-osu     # controls the wine package used to run osu wineFlags ? null         # which flags to run wine with pname     ? "osu-stable" # name of the script and package verbose   ? false        # whether to output anything when running osu (verbose by default for the install process) location  ? "$HOME/.osu" # where to install the wine prefix tricks    ? [ "gdiplus" "dotnet40" "meiryo" ] # which tricks to install